vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 				IssueNumberValidator for issueNumber
 				ValidFromDateValidator for validFrom dateg

-				This is used to validate the `ProfileDetails` object.
+This is used to validate the `PaymentMethodDetails` object.
 During instantiation the country code is set so that the country specific property validators are used.<br />
 There are two address formats currently supported, namely UK and China.

 Property validators are used to: